 The modeled population consisted of children diagnosed with DMD, with diagnosis and treatment commencing at age five.
 All comparative treatments were assumed to be given over a lifetime in accordance with the ICER Reference Case.
-The model incorporated annual estimates of costs and utility scores associated with each health state for US patients from a prior survey.
-Ocsts and outcomes were discounted at 3% per year.
+The model incorporated annual estimates of costs and utility scores associated with each health state for US patients from a prior survey.10 Costs and outcomes were discounted at 3% per year.
 The primary outcomes of the model were discounted lifetime total costs, quality-adjusted life years (QALYs), and life years (LYs).
+Note that LYs gained and cost per LY gained are not adjusted for quality of life; that is, gains in length of life are given the same weight as years of life in perfect health and can be thought of as an estimate for equal value life years gained (evLYG).
 Uncertainty was assessed via deterministic one-way sensitivity analyses, scenario analyses, and probabilistic sensitivity analysis.

-A five-state partitioned survival model was developed for this evaluation, informed by key clinical trials, cohort studies, and prior relevant studies related to economic modeling in DMD.24,36-40 The five health states were early ambulatory, late ambulatory, early non-ambulatory, late non-ambulatory, and death.
+A five-state partitioned survival model was developed for this evaluation, informed by key clinical trials, cohort studies, and prior relevant studies related to economic modeling in DMD.^{24,36-40} The five health states were early ambulatory, late ambulatory, early non-ambulatory, late non-ambulatory, and death.
 Children entered the model in the early ambulatory health state at age five.
-The baseline survival curves that provided the age-dependent proportions of patients in each health state were based on a prior comprehensive analysis of international clinical trial data involving steroid treatment for DMD, and another prior published model in DMD that incorporated these same health states.
+The baseline survival curves that provided the age-dependent proportions of patients in each health state were based on a prior comprehensive analysis of international clinical trial data involving steroid treatment for DMD, and another prior published model in DMD that incorporated these same health states.^{36,37}